 Street level TIGER/Line based Data.
+(If Tiger Data is Licensed)

 nnnnnnn.SIG A series of signature files required for end-user registration and use of any distributed applications.
 Note: End-user applications will not be operational if the appropriate .SIG files are NOT presents in the states directorie(s).
+Also, the developer needs to be very careful about what files are present in that folder, because end-user registration pricing is keyed to those files.
+You need to carefully read the "Deployment" section of this document.